 Note: Illinois does not issue license numbers or paper certificates.
 Your registry listing is the only official proof of certification.

-How to Transfer Your CNA License to Illinois
+How to Transfer a CNA License to Illinois

 CNAs certified in another state may apply for Illinois certification through reciprocity.
 You cannot work until your record shows Active on the HCWR.